 The information in this document is presented for informational purposes only.
 The reader uses this information "as is" and at their own risk.
-While the Wireless Innovation Forum has endeavored to compile as complete and accurate of an assessment of incumbent protections and other CBRS encumbrances as possible, the Wireless Innovation Forum makes no warranty of any kind, express or implied, statutory, or otherwise, including warranties of fitness for a particular use, or noninfringement, with regard to the information presented here; and to the maximum permitted under applicable law, the Wireless Innovation Forum will have no liability in connection with the information presented herein.
+While the authors have endeavored to compile as complete and accurate of an assessment of incumbent protections and other CBRS encumbrances as possible, the authors make no warranty of any kind, express or implied, statutory, or otherwise, including warranties of fitness for a particular use, or noninfringement, with regard to the information presented here; and to the maximum permitted under applicable law, the authors will have no liability in connection with the information presented herein.
 Furthermore, the nature of incumbent operations and other encumbrances, and their impact on CBRS operations, can change over time.
 The reader should not rely solely on this document for making strategic decisions with regard to CBRS, and instead should rely primarily on their own advisors, consultants, and experts in making decisions with regard to CBRS.